-It may also be open to instigate contempt of court proceedings for failure to comply with a judgment or court order (often considered, for example, where there has been a breach of an injunction).
-In this regard, the applicant can, for example, seek an order to send the individual to prison for contempt of court (or, in the case of a company, the application can be made against the company's directors).
+It may also be open to a creditor to instigate contempt of court proceedings for failure to comply with a judgment or court order (often considered, for example, where there has been a breach of an injunction).
+In this regard, the applicant can, for example, seek an order to send an individual to prison for contempt of court (or, in the case of a company, the application can be made against the company's directors).

-Taking such action is often viewed as a last-resort remedy where there is a history of disobedience of court orders in ongoing proceedings.
+Taking such action is usually viewed as a last-resort remedy where there is a history of disobedience of court orders in ongoing proceedings.

-As discussed above, a judgment creditor may apply to the court seeking an order freezing the judgment debtor's assets pending enforcement.
-This is in an attempt to avoid the assets being dissipated (used where it can be shown there is a risk of dissipation).
+As discussed above, a judgment creditor may be able to apply to the court seeking an order freezing the judgment debtor's assets pending enforcement.
+This is in an attempt to avoid the debtor's assets being dissipated (and can be used only where it can be shown there is a risk of dissipation).

 What can increase the time and expense is any challenge to the method of enforcement and the rationale for that challenge.
-This is particularly the case in relation to seeking an order of sale having obtained a charging order.
-Whilst a charging order may assist to safeguard the asset in question (and is therefore likely worth considering obtaining for this reason), in order to sell the asset, the judgment creditor will also need to apply for an order of sale.
+This is particularly the case in relation to seeking an order of sale once the judgment creditor has obtained a charging order.
+While a charging order may assist to safeguard the asset in question (and is therefore worth considering obtaining for this reason), in order to sell the asset, the judgment creditor will also need to apply for an order of sale.
 Such an application can often be hotly disputed.
-This is particularly the case if the application for an order of sale involves a family home, there is limited equity in the property or the property is jointly owned.
+This is particularly the case if the order of sale involves a family home, where there is limited equity in the property or the property is jointly owned.